KshitizBisht/research-project/research_notes/ACID.md

 - NO-FORCE: Is not required.

 ### No steal + force
-''' diff
-- no undo of aborted txns required as no changes were commited to disk.
+- [x] no undo of aborted txns required as no changes were commited to disk.
-- never redo changes of commited txn as all changea re guaranteed to be writted to disk at commit time.
+- [x] never redo changes of commited txn as all changea re guaranteed to be writted to disk at commit time.
-'''